Skip to main content

 Placement or Study Abroad Information

 A limited number of placement opportunities outside of Ireland are available each year.
 The School has links with placement agencies in the US, India, South Africa, and some European countries.
-Students are advised that international placements are more suitable in year 2 than year 1.
-These placements bring important comparative opportunities into the whole student group when placement experiences are deconstructed on return to college.
-It is School policy that all social work students should do at least one placement in Ireland.
+Students are advised that international placements are only possible in year 2 of the programme.
+International placements are not available to apprentices.

 Skills and Careers Information